Find Trade Colleges

 Television, Video, and Motion Picture Camera Operator

-What You Need to Know About Television, Video, and Motion Picture Camera Operator
+What is a Television, Video, and Motion Picture Camera Operator?

-Video Camera Operator Example Operate television, video, or motion picture camera to record images or scenes for various purposes, such as TV broadcasts, advertising, video production, or motion pictures.
+Example of Video Camera Operator Job Operate television, video, or motion picture camera to record images or scenes for various purposes, such as TV broadcasts, advertising, video production, or motion pictures.

 What Do Television, Video, and Motion Picture Camera Operators Do On a Daily Basis?